Lima Airport Guide

 - Duty Free & Shopping - Shop to your heart’s content around the clock.
 All of the airport’s shops are open 24 hours a day, including duty-free!
 Duty-free shopping is available airside in International Departures and Arrivals.
 In addition, a limited variety of gift shops are available throughout the airport.

 - Food & Drinks - From coffee to deli sandwiches, donuts, Chinese, Peruvian cuisines and more, a wide variety of restaurants are available to appeal to many different tastes.
 Another bonus...all of the airport’s restaurants and bars are open 24 hours!

 - Information Desk - There is an Information Deck on the main floor near the International Arrivals with English speaking agents.
 Go to them if you have any questions.
 Hours: unknown

-- Luggage Storage / Lockers - Location: Domestic Arrivals Area.
-Hours: 24 hours
+- Luggage Storage / Lockers - Left luggage storage is available to all passengers.
+Rates unknown.
+Location: Domestic Arrivals Hall, landside.
+Hours: Open 24 hours.